Orange County Domestic Violence Attorney

 Domestic Violence Penalties

 Most domestic violence charges can be filed as a felony or misdemeanor.
 Misdemeanor convictions carry between 6 months to 1 year in the county jail.
-A felony conviction generally carries a maximum sentence between 3 and 4 years in state prison.
+A felony conviction generally carries a maximum sentence of between 3 and 4 years in state prison.
 If you are placed on probation, then the law requires you to complete a 52-week domestic violence counseling course and pay heavy fines.
 In addition to a potential jail sentence, the court may impose a criminal protective order prohibiting all contact with your accuser for up to 10 years.

 Every domestic violence case is different and the circumstance can make you feel alienated in the pursuit of addressing this matter.
-Contacting an experienced Newport Beach domestic violence attorney at the Law Offices of John D. Rogers we will provide you with reassuring counsel so that you never feel alone in your situation.
+Contacting an experienced Orange County domestic violence attorney at the Law Offices of John D. Rogers will provide you with reassuring counsel so that you never feel alone in your situation.
 Give us a call to schedule a free confidential consultation and allow us to help you with your domestic violence case so you can get your life back on track.
 Never accept the fact that you’re guilty because you’ve been arrested.
 Schedule a consultation with us and speak with an attorney today.

 Our office is in Newport Beach, but we also serve the following localities: San Diego, San Bernardino, Riverside, Indio, Palm Springs, Los Angeles, Hollywood, Beverly Hills, Santa Monica, San Fernando, Van Nuys, Malibu, Marina del Rey, Pasadena, Alhambra, El Monte, Pomona, San Gabriel, Torrance, Manhattan Beach, Hermosa Beach, Redondo Beach, Culver City, Compton, Downey, Norwalk, Long Beach, Burbank, Glendale, West Covina, Ventura, Woodland Hills, Encino, Sherman Oaks, West Hollywood, Baldwin Park, Bell Gardens.